SearchWP Blog

 Step 1: Install and Activate SearchWP

-Then, log into your SearchWP account and go over to the Downloads tab.
+You can find the plugin by logging into your SearchWP account area and go over to the Downloads tab.

-Once there, press the Download SearchWP button to begin downloading the plugin’s ZIP file to your computer.
+Once there, you can press the Download SearchWP button to begin downloading the plugin’s ZIP file to your computer.

 When you’re finished downloading, copy your license key on the same tab.
 You’ll need it to activate your SearchWP license a bit further.